Best bottles for feeding premature babies

 What is cup feeding?

 For babies that struggle to suck milk from a bottle, some mothers opt for feeding cups.
 Feeding cups may also be used for expressed breast milk or a combination of both.
-Some feeding cups have a lip and channel to make it easy for the baby to feed.
+Some feeding cups have a lip and channel to make it easier for the baby to feed.
 To use the cup, the mother cuddles the baby so he or she is in an upright position, then holds the cup with the rim against the baby's lips.
 The baby will need to practise but will gradually lap the milk.

 Should a bottle-fed baby have kangaroo care?